DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/10 Enhance Performance on Large Datasets/030 Rendering Optimization/30 Use repaintChangesOnly.md

-Enable the [repaintChangesOnly]() property to optimize performance in the cases below:
+Enable the [repaintChangesOnly]() property to optimize performance in the following cases:

 - If you enable editing and use the **columns**.[setCellValue](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/#setCellValue) method.